1982 FIFA World Cup qualification

 A total of 103 teams played at least one qualifying match.
 A total of 306 qualifying matches were played, and 797 goals were scored (an average of 2.60 per match).

+This was the last FIFA World Cup qualification that ended in the same year of the tournament until the 2022 FIFA World Cup qualification.

 Qualified teams

 The following 24 teams qualified for the 1982 FIFA World Cup: